rodrigomolter/TodoMVC/UserStories.md

 # User Stories
-They're currently in Portuguese.<br>
+>[!IMPORTANT]
-English version soon.
+> This project is currently written in Portuguese.
+English version will be devloped soon.
 ## Funcionalidades

 <details>